 It happens to even the most diligent plant lovers: the days pass by, and your droopy plant on the brink of death reminds you that it desperately needs water.
 The Planta app might be your remedy if you worry about neglecting your plants.
-It allows you to set reminders for watering, fertilizing, cleaning, and repotting so that you’ll never forget about your plants again.
+It allows you to set reminders for watering, fertilizing, cleaning, and repotting, so that you’ll never forget about your plants again.
 The care recommendations, of course, differ based on where you live and the time of year.
-You can also upload pictures of your plants over time to track their growth patterns.
+You can also upload pictures of your plants over time to track their growth.

 It doesn’t get any more intuitive than PlantSnap, which is perfect for identifying plants when you’re out and about.
 The name says it all: You snap a picture of your plant, and you’ll get the intel you need.
-As soon as you load up the app, it takes you straight to a camera where you can take a picture of the plant you’re trying to identify.
+As soon as you load up the app, it takes you straight to a camera where you can take a photo of the plant you’re trying to identify.
 There are 600,000 plants in its database, and the app can identify up to 90 percent of known plant species.
 Once it identifies the plant, it’ll show you the name as well as a link to Earth.com with information about it.
-Plus, PlantSnap also lists places where you can shop the plant online!
+PlantSnap also lists places where you can shop the plant online!

 Bloomscape’s Vera offers a clean, easy-to-navigate interface for documenting all your houseplants.
 Using Vera is like keeping a plant journal where you can write out your thoughts about your foliage and document photos of them.
 When you click into your plant pages, you can do all of this on top of customizing schedules for watering, fertilizing, and more.
 Each page also comes with easy-to-follow guides from Bloomscape’s in-house experts for keeping your green friends healthy.